shivannis/xandr-docs-public/xandr-docs/articles/invest/creative-character-specifications.md

 ---
-title : Microsoft Invest - Creative Character Specifications description : Learn about character specifications that you should keep in mind when uploading creatives. ms.date: 10/28/2023
+title: Microsoft Invest - Creative Character Specifications
+description: Learn about character specifications that you should keep in mind when uploading creatives. ms.date: 10/28/2023
 ---